 Excessive bleeding places the mother at risk for hypovolemic shock.
 Monitor vital signs for increased pulse and respiratory rate and falling blood pressure every 5-15 minutes if active bleeding.
 Maintain IV access with a large-bore IV for a blood transfusion if needed.

-Tocolytic drugs, such as magnesium sulfate, are medications that slow down or inhibit labor.
-In some cases, these may be given to the mother to promote the time for expectant management of symptomatic placenta previa.
+Tocolytic drugs, such as nifedipine, are medications that slow down or inhibit labor.
+In some cases, these may be given to a patient with placenta previa to prevent labor

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.